bechbit/tttttttt3/README.md

 - [x] Irritability

 **Rationale:**
+Which symptom would indicate to the nurse that a problem could be arising?

 ____________________________________________________________

-### 12. A nurse is calling the physician regarding a new medication order because the dosage
+### 12. A nurse is calling the physician regarding a new medication order because the dosage prescribed is higher than the usual recommended dosage.
+The nurse, however, is unable to locate the physician, and the medication is due to be administered.
+Which action should the nurse implement first?

 - [x] Contact the unit’s nursing supervisor
 - [ ] Administer the dose as prescribed since the nurse is protected by a written order